meenakshi-kushwaha/mmaqshiny/paper.md

 ### Limitations

-1) it can handle only single day data at a time
+1) can handle only single day data at a time
-2) there is provision for linear correction coefficients of PM<sub>2.5</sub> only
+2) there is provision for only linear correction coefficients of PM<sub>2.5</sub>
-3) it is instrument specific
+3) is instrument specific
 4) file renaming (with date prefix) is required